sernawills/portfolio2/portfolio-items/flipthescript.md

             - heading: TEAM
               content: Three other participants from TechLabs from Web Development and Data Science
             - heading: DURATION
-              content: 1 month
+              content: About 5 months of course, 1 month of project
             - heading: CHALLENGE
               content: Participants pitched different project ideas to choose from.
 This was one of the ideas from a participant and I voted for this one
             - heading: IDEA
-              content: A tool that allows users to translate any given text into gender neutral, or to flip the pronouns of the text.
+              content: A tool that allows users to translate any given text into gender neutral, or to flip the pronouns of the text

 ---
 ## PROCESS